marcellomontemagno/react-ufo/README.md

 this ensure that your `fetcher` will be invoked on mount and anytime `id` updates, which is usually what you want.

 Here a basic example showing how to use `useFetchCallback` during mount/update "********todo********"

+### Ignoring a pending request

+If your component is unmounted while one of its requests is still pending `useFetchCallback` will take care of ignoring its result avoiding an attempt to perform a `setState` on an unmounted component.

+`callback.ignore()` can be invoked if you need to ignore the result of a pending request.

+If a request is marked as ignored `loading`, `error` and `data` will not be updated once the request is completed.

 ### Aborting a pending request